-Reporting of Sexual Assault or Misconduct As an instructor, one of my responsibilities is to help create a safe learning environment on our campus.
+Reporting of Sexual Assault or Misconduct

+As an instructor, one of my responsibilities is to help create a safe learning environment on our campus.
 I also have a mandatory reporting responsibility related to my role as a faculty member.
 It is my goal that you feel able to share information related to your life experiences in classroom discussions, in your written work, and in any one-on-one meetings.
-I will seek to keep information you share with me private to the greatest extent possible.
+I will keep the information you share with me private to the greatest extent possible.
 However, I am required to share information regarding sexual misconduct or students who may be in danger to themselves or to others.
-Students may speak to someone confidentially by contacting Student Development at 319-399-8843, Safety and Security at 319-399-8888, or Emily Barnard (college counselor) at 319-399-8843.
+Students may speak to someone confidentially by contacting Student Life at 319-399-8843 or emailing titleix@coe.edu, Safety, and Security at 319-399-8888, Emily Barnard (college counselor) at 319-399-8843, or visit Coe's Title IX website for more information.